-SAFER RECRUITMENT
+7. SAFER RECRUITMENT

-The School is committed to safer recruitment processes to create a culture that safeguards and promotes the welfare of pupils in the School whilst deterring and preventing people who are unsuitable to work with children from applying or securing employment, or volunteering opportunities, within the School.
+The School is committed to safer recruitment processes. to create a culture that safeguards and promotes the welfare of children in the School whilst deterring and preventing people who are unsuitable to work with children from applying or securing employment, or volunteering opportunities, within the School.

 Members of the teaching and non-teaching staff at the School including part-time staff, temporary and supply staff, and visiting staff, such as musicians and sports coaches are subject to the necessary statutory child protection checks before starting work, for example, right to work checks, additional overseas checks (if necessary), verifying identity, taking up references, checking work history and confirming medical fitness for the role.
 For most appointments, an enhanced DBS check with 'barred list' information will be appropriate.
 A DBS certificate will be obtained from the candidate before or as soon as practicable after appointment.
-Alternatively, if the applicant has subscribed to it and gives permission, the School may undertake an online update check through the DBS Update Service.
+Alternatively, if the applicant has subscribed to it and gives permission, the School may undertake an online update check through the DBS Update Service

-Full details of the School's safer recruitment procedures for checking the suitability of staff, Governors and volunteers to work with children and young people is set out in the School's Recruitment Selection and Disclosure Policy.
+Full details of the School's safer recruitment procedures for checking the suitability of staff, directors, advisors and volunteers to work with children and young people is set out in the School's Recruitment, Selection and Disclosures Policy.

-The School's protocols for ensuring that any visiting speakers, whether invited by staff or pupils themselves, are suitable and appropriately supervised is set out in the School's Recruitment Selection and Disclosure Policy.
+The School's protocols for ensuring that any visiting speakers, are suitable and appropriately supervised is set out in the School's Recruitment, Selection and Disclosures Policy

-The School's procedures for managing contractors attending the School site can be found INSERT location of this information
+The School's protocols for managing contractors attending the School site can be found in the Recruitment, Selection and Disclosures Policy on the School's website.

-MANAGEMENT OF SAFEGUARDING
+8. MANAGEMENT OF SAFEGUARDING